Mzying2001/CefFlashBrowser/README.en.md

 With the **SOL Save Manager**, you can export, import, and edit Flash game save files.

 > [!TIP]
-> It’s recommended to back up your save files before making changes to avoid data loss.
+> It’s recommended to back up your saved files before making changes to avoid data loss.

 ![solmgr](./Images/SolSaveManager.png)
 ![soledit](./Images/SolEditor.png)